Medical uses of silver: Dressings

+Despite its widespread use, there is only mixed evidence that silver in dressings has any benefit.
 A 2018 Cochrane review found that silver-containing dressings may increase the probability of healing for venous leg ulcers.
-A 2017 meta-analysis of clinical studies over the period of 2000–2015 concluded that "the evidence base for silver in wound management is significantly better than perceived in the current scientific debate" and that, if applied selectively and for short periods of time, silver has antimicrobial effects, produces an improvement in quality of life and shows good cost-effectiveness.
-A 2014 data set from a recent meta-analysis concluded that the use of silver dressings improves healing time, and can lead to overall cost savings compared with treatment with non-silver dressings.
-It also found that patients who had been treated with silver dressings had a faster wound closure compared with patients who had been treated with non-silver dressings.
-A 2013 meta-analysis of randomised controlled trials found statistically significant evidence to support the use of Biatain silver dressings in treating venous leg ulcers.

 A number of wound dressings containing silver as an anti-bacterial have been cleared by the U.S. Food and Drug Administration (FDA).
 However, silver-containing dressings may cause staining, and in some cases tingling sensations as well.

 Endotracheal tubes

 A 2015 systematic review concluded that the limited evidence available indicates that using silver-coated endotracheal breathing tubes reduces the risk of contracting ventilator-associated pneumonia (VAP), especially during the initial days of utilisation.
 A 2014 study concluded that using silver-coated endotracheal tubes will help to prevent VAP and that this may save on hospital costs.
 A 2012 systematic review of randomized controlled trials concluded that the limited evidence available indicates that using silver-coated endotracheal tubes will reduce the incidence of ventilator-associated pneumonia, microbiologic burden, and device-related adverse events among adult patients.
 Another 2012 review agreed that the use of silver-coated endotracheal tubes reduces the prevalence of VAP in intubated patients, but cautioned that this on its own is not sufficient to prevent infection.
 They also suggested that more research is needed to establish the cost-effectiveness of the treatment.
 Another 2012 study agreed that there is evidence that endotracheal tubes coated with silver may reduce the incidence of ventilator associated pneumonia (VAP) and delay its onset, but concluded that no benefit was seen in the duration of intubation, the duration of stay in intensive care or the mortality rate.
 They also raised concerns surrounding the unblinded nature of some of the studies then available.

-The U.S. Food and Drug Administration in 2007 cleared an endotracheal tube with a fine coat of silver to reduce the risk of ventilator-associated pneumonia.
+The U.S. Food and Drug Administration (FDA) in 2007 cleared an endotracheal tube with a fine coat of silver to reduce the risk of ventilator-associated pneumonia.